secure-systems-lab/secure-systems-lab.github.io/overview.md

 [isolate](projects#lind) security faults, [secure](projects#pph)
 [private data](projects#sensibility),
-provide a [secure mechanism](projects#tuf) for fixing software flaws in [different contexts](projects#uptane), and even give a deeper understanding about how to avoid [security](projects#atoms) [flaws](projects#blindspots) in the first place.
+provide a [secure mechanism](projects#tuf) for fixing software flaws in [different contexts](projects#uptane), and even foster a deeper understanding about how to avoid [security](projects#atoms) [flaws](projects#blindspots) in the first place.

-We focus on deploying our solutions in practice, to maximize the impact of our work.
+We focus on deploying our solutions in practice to maximize the impact of our work.
 In addition to the software we [distribute](projects#seattle), technology developed by the lab is being utilized in a variety of popular products including [Docker](https://www.docker.com/),